awslabs/aws-saas-boost/docs/getting-started.md

 6. Enter the email address of the AWS SaaS Boost administrator who will receive the initial temporary password.
 7. Indicate whether you would like the metrics and analytics features of AWS SaaS Boost to be installed (Y/N).
 This is **optional** and will provision a [Redshift](https://aws.amazon.com/redshift) cluster.
       - If you enter **Y**, you are prompted for [QuickSight](https://aws.amazon.com/quicksight/) setup.
 To select Y for Quicksight setup, _you must have already registered_ for at least a Standard account of Quicksight in your AWS Account by following the steps at [https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html).
-8. If your application is Windows based and needs a shared file system, a [Managed Active Directory](https://aws.amazon.com/directoryservice/) must be deployed to support [Amazon FSx for Windows File Server](https://aws.amazon.com/fsx/windows/).
+8. If your application is Windows based and needs a shared file system, a [Managed Active Directory](https://aws.amazon.com/directoryservice/) must be deployed to support [Amazon FSx for Windows File Server](https://aws.amazon.com/fsx/windows/) or [Amazon FSx for NetApp ONTAP](https://aws.amazon.com/fsx/netapp-ontap/).
 Select y or n as needed.
 9. Review the settings for your installation.
 Enter **y** to proceed or **n** to re-enter or adjust the values.

 The execution of this process will take 30-45 minutes to provision and configure all the resources (this will vary based on the options you've selected).
 Detailed logs from the installation process are stored in **saas-boost-install.log**.